GIT

 Go to the root directory you want for this repo and execute following commands

-local$ ssh server
+local$ git initlocal$ ssh server

 server$ cd /path/to/git/root